Raku Pottery Party! Saturday, May 19

 VAA partners with Valley Performing Arts!

-In the lobby of the VPA theatre is the Valley Arts Alliance showcase that displays locally crafted original artwork made by Valley Arts Alliance members.
+In the lobby of the Fred & Sara Machetanz Theatre is the Valley Arts Alliance showcase that displays locally crafted original artwork by Valley Arts Alliance members.

 What is "Second Saturday"?